aliyun/terraform-provider-alicloud/website/docs/r/route_table_attachment.html.markdown

 ## Import

-The route table attachemnt can be imported using the id, e.g.
+The route table attachment can be imported using the id, e.g.

 ```
 $ terraform import alicloud_route_table_attachment.foo vtb-abc123456:vsw-abc123456